thiago95macedo/weth/doc/cla/corporate/online-erp-hungary-kft.md

 Hungary, 2021-02-24

-Online ERP Hungary Kft. agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Online ERP Hungary Kft. agrees to the terms of the WETH Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this